Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/write-connector.md

 The connector then triggers the internal [GetNextNewAndClaim] action to fetch the new message(s).

 ##### REST webhook (application feature)
-The application should expose a RESTful endpoint for the configurable webhook, configured in the _admin console of the application_.
+The application that connects to the Koppeltaal domain exposes a RESTful endpoint, a webhook.
+The URL for this webhook can be configured in the _admin console of the application_.
 The Koppeltaal server makes an HTTP request to the URI configured for the webhook.
 The application then triggers the [GetNextNewAndClaim] action in the connector to fetch the new message(s).

+!!
+Let's add a screenshot of where to configure that.
+Or a Click > Click > Click path on how to get there.

-## Quality assessment
+## Connector quality assessment
+When you create a Koppeltaal connector it is not automatically accepted as an official connector, it will be vetted by Koppeltaal first.
-The connector code will be assessed by Koppeltaal on a number of matters, such as:
+The code will be assessed by Koppeltaal on a number of matters, such as:

 - Code clarity and readability
 - Unit Test availability
 - Technical documentation

+??
+Who or what do we mean with "Koppeltaal" up here?
+Stichting Koppeltaal?
+Who specifically then?
+Do people first create their own repo and then they move their code the KT organisation on GitHub?

 ### Code clarity and readability
+Make sure the code is consistent, clear and readable.
-Basically self explanatory.
-Remind yourself while developing, that the connector code is open source and transferred to the community at some point.
+Remind yourself while developing, that the connector code is open source and will be transferred to the community at some point.

+??
+What's the process for this?

 ### Integration testing
 There is a domain specifically for connectors to execute their integration tests with the Koppeltaal server (called _TestConnector_).
 Some useful tests: